henriksommerfeld/blog-hugo/content/article/2020-04-08-asuswrt-merlin-updater/index.md

 draft: false
 ---

 I have an Asus RT-AC68U router at home.
 [I've previously used the build-in update checker together with a notification script][3] that ran on the router itself.
-Recently I noticed that I hadn't got any update notifications in a long time, one of downsides of silent failures.
+Recently I noticed that I hadn't got any update notifications in a long time, one of the downsides of silent failures.

 When I ran a manual check using the router's web interface, it just said: _"Temporarily unable to get the latest firmware information.
 Please try again later."_ It doesn't seem to be that temporary though.